 Counter-surveillance driving is an essential skill for operatives, demanding a high level of situational awareness, precision, and preparedness.
 By blending the art of driving with the science of tradecraft, one can navigate the most challenging environments and ensure mission success with minimal exposure.

-[INTEL : The PIT Maneuver: Vehicular Precision Immobilization Technique]
+[INTEL : Vehicular Precision Immobilization Technique]

 [OPTICS : New York, New York]